williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 {% api_operation get /oauth2/v1/authorize %}

-This is a starting point for OAuth 2.0 flows such as implicit and authorization code flows.
+This is a starting point for OpenID Connect flows such as implicit and authorization code flows.
 This request authenticates the user and returns tokens along with an authorization grant to the client application as a part of the response the client might have requested.

 #### Request Parameters
 {:.api .api-request .api-request-params}